zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_adapter.rst

 state
-  The desired state for the attachment:
+  The desired state for the adapter.
+All states are fully idempotent within the limits of the properties that can be changed:

   * ``set``: Ensures that an existing adapter has the specified properties.